 The cost of medical treatment paid by your medical insurance and/or the railroad is generally not a recoverable element of damages in a claim brought against the railroad in your behalf.
 Medical treatment paid personally by you can be a recoverable element of damages.
-Even if you may not need an attorney to represent you in a claim against your employer railroad, you may benefit tremendously from discussing your circumstances with an attorney immediately after your work injury.
+Even if you may not need an attorney to represent you in a claim against your employer railroad, you may benefit tremendously from discussing your circumstances with a FELA attorney immediately after your railroad work injury.

-If injured at work on the railroad, it is recommended that you learn the details of your available medical coverage by speaking directly with your medical insurance carrier rather than the claim agent and/or case manager, and then call Hoey & Farina, your FELA Designated Legal Counsel.
+If injured at work on the railroad, it is recommended that you learn the details of your available medical coverage by speaking directly with your medical insurance carrier rather than the claim agent and/or case manager, and then contact Hoey & Farina, your FELA Designated Legal Counsel.